-Opposing Viewpoints in Context provides full-text articles and reference material on wide range of social issues such as immigration, abortion, animal rights, biomedical ethics, gun control, gangs, homelessness, etc. Search "food" to see pages about food.
+Opposing Viewpoints in Context provides full-text articles and reference material on wide range of social issues.
+Search "food" to see pages about food.

-CQ Researcher reports provide "in-depth, non-biased coverage of political and social issues, with regular reports on topics in health, international affairs, education, the environment, technology and the U.S. economy."
-Each CQ Researcher report is researched and written by a journalist and includes a "background and chronology, an assessment of the current situation, tables and maps, pro/con statements from representatives of opposing positions, and bibliographies of key sources."
+CQ Researcher report is dedicated to a single topic and is researched and written by a journalist.
+Each report includes background and chronology, an assessment of the current situation, pro/con statements from representatives of opposing positions, and bibliographies of further reading.
 Search "food" to see reports about food.

 Gale Virtual Reference Library